Kitty Blandy

 Carrie Walker seeks out the faces of women who have her name in common.
 She then renders a portrait of each woman “…charting a meticulous visual investigation of identity and the meaning of portraiture.
 This collision of fine art portraiture with the snapshot blurs the boundaries between self and other…..”
 Camilla Pickard

-Kitty Blandy’s sculptural and drawing “portraits” frequently employ anthropomorphisis to adroitly capture the core nuances of her subjects.
+Kitty Blandy’s sculptural and drawing “portraits” frequently employ anthropomorphism to adroitly capture the core nuances of her subjects.
 Finely sculpted heads become bobble-heads on animal torsos or are fused on sock monkey bodies.
 Are they all self portraits?

 Michael Bjornson.